armansarraf/Software-Developing/Machine_Learning_with_Python/README.md

 Answers:
 * All the answers and necessary information is provided in the related notebook.
 ##
-### Project3: Concrete Compressive Strength Regression
+### Project 3: Concrete Compressive Strength Regression
 * The goal of this lab is to become familiar a regression workflow by training models to predict concrete strength \[MPa\] based on concrete mixture information using the yellowbrick concrete dataset.

 We will try and compare your results to priviously reported models: